Education: My Vision for the Future

 Globally, the quality of learning is alarmingly declining for a significant portion of the population1.
 Persistent socio-economic factors aside, a major factor in this decline is the non-alignment between what students are taught through formal education and what they aspire to learn.
 Moreover, the feeling that their education is neither sufficiently enabling them to have a financially secure, dignified, and successful life, nor solving any overarching problem, or contributing to broader social progress is on the rise.

 I am working towards transforming the education system in which every student can live up to their dreams, dreams that are small or big, common or wild, unleashing their true potential and the explorer within.
-This vision involves fluid exchange of knowledge transcending traditional subject boundaries, igniting curiosity, creativity, humility, and courage to think the unthinkable, discuss the unmentionable, and challange the unchallangable. ostering cooperation, problem-solving, and scientific thinking, as well as development of skills for tomorrow's job market and solving real-world problems.
+This vision involves fluid exchange of knowledge transcending traditional subject boundaries, igniting curiosity, creativity, humility, and courage to think the unthinkable, discuss the unmentionable, and challange the unchallangable.
+Fostering cooperation, problem-solving, and scientific thinking, as well as development of skills for tomorrow's job market and solving real-world problems.
 Achieving this will require empowering educators with up-to-date educational resources and comprehensive training, backed by the ever-evolving understanding of learning and pedagogy from scientific research.

 Research & Teaching